Thanawas-Sirilertsathit/PawnshopDB/README.md

-# PawnshopDB : A data amangement web app
+# PawnshopDB : A data management web app
 A web application for managing pawnshop records, items and transactions.